 This tool belongs to ExitAdviser's platform of online services aimed at owners selling their business.

 Sign up with ExitAdviser to connect with pre-screened advisors near you.

 Larger businesses may choose to use a specialist business broker and/or corporate financial advisor.

 These are involved at an early stage to take care of producing credible sales documents, valuing the business, finding and vetting prospective buyers and negotiating a sale on your behalf.

-Business brokers operate similarly to real estate agents, however their practice is limited to business entities.
+Business brokers operate similarly to real estate agents, however, their practice is limited to business entities.

 You may need an accountant.
 The accountant concentrates on the financial aspects of the business sale, like preparing financial reports and projections for the business.

-Qualified financial / retirement advisers are trained to help you set financial goals and priorities and recommend specific steps to meet them.
-They give advice on how you should allocate your funds from sale, what kind of insurance you may need, and explain how certain moves may affect your tax liabilities.
+Qualified financial / retirement advisors are trained to help you set financial goals and priorities and recommend specific steps to meet them.
+They give advice on how you should allocate your funds from the sale, what kind of insurance you may need, and explain how certain moves may affect your tax liabilities.